Differentially Private Topological Data Analysis: Preliminaries

 for every $t \geq 0$.
 Consequently,

 \end{proposition}

-What we can further observe is that the exponential mechanism can be easily applied to a wide variety of problems having utility functions.
-For instance, many machine learning and statistical inference problems are defined in terms of utility functions such as empirical risk or likelihood functions.
-However, the utility function must be chosen carefully to ensure optimal rates for the private output. \citet{awan2019benefits} showed that when the utility function has a quadratic Taylor expansion at its maximum, the randomness for privacy in the exponential mechanism gives rise to $O_p(1/\sqrt{n})$ noise, which in general is of the same order as the non-private statistical estimation problems.
+The utility function in the exponential mechanism must be carefully chosen to ensure that the error rate given in Proposition \ref{prop: ExpMechUtility} translates to optimal rates for the private output.
+For example, \citet{awan2019benefits} showed that when the utility function has a quadratic Taylor expansion at its maximum, the randomness for privacy in the exponential mechanism often gives rise to $O_p(1/\sqrt{n})$ noise, which in general is of the same order as the non-private statistical estimation problems.
 On the other hand, \citet{reimherr2019kng} showed that for some utility functions which are locally approximated by the absolute value function, the randomness for privacy may be as low as $O_p(1/n)$.

-At this point, we briefly explain how we design our proposed algorithm to privatize a persistence diagram for a given database $D$.
-To bring the exponential mechanism into the topological data analysis, we regard the negative bottleneck distance between private and non-private persistence diagrams as our utility function.
+With the goal of producing differentially private persistence diagrams, we propose using exponential mechanism whose utility function is the negative bottleneck distance between the private and non-private persistence diagrams.